ProgrammerOPaul/rock_paper_scissor/README.md

 # rock_paper_scissor
-A rock paper scissor game for the console
+A rock paper scissor game for the console, without a GUI for now